 There is actually a purpose for toddlers to line up their toys, and they are gaining specific math skills, categorizing and ordering, by doing so.
 Further, it is a precursor to the imaginary play that preschoolers participate in.
 Why it is so disconcerting is that they don’t have the verbal skills or the cognitive reasoning to explain to you that is what they are doing.
 But that doesn’t mean that the skill aquisition isn’t happening!

-But today, lining up cars is a means for a pretend play scenario.
+For example, lining up cars as an older child may serve as a means for a pretend play scenario.

 Time to crush some cars!
 My friends are gonna help too.
 This one is called Double Trouble.
 Ram is my friend.
 Big Foot is my friend.
 We’re gonna smash and bash.

-He then proceeds to crush the cars with numerous monster trucks (sound effects included).
+Cars continued to get crushed by numerous monster trucks (sound effects included).

 A similar behavior is when toddlers line up fridge magnets.
 A preschooler may line up magnets, as well, but for a specific play scenario.
-After asking my preschooler what’s going on with those vehicles, he started to push the vehicle magnets like buttons and responded:
+After asking what’s going on with those vehicles, my son started to push the vehicle magnets like buttons and responded:

 This is a car computer.
 You hit forklift and then you can swipe and go up and down.
 And you open it up and it’s a big giant drone!
 Then what you do next is you hit exit and then you get to play with it!
 You can play a game of cars with it.

-In this scenario, the vehicles were actually a touch screen computer; he has a purpose to lining up the magnets.
+In this scenario, the vehicles were actually a touch screen computer; he had a purpose to lining up the magnets.

 Did your child line up their toys as a toddler?
+All three of mine have.
 What kinds of items did they line up?